10 things you need to know before the opening bell (SPY, SPX, QQQ, DIA, AMZN, FB, AMD, DB, CMG)

 Chipotle beats.
 The burrito chain announced earnings, revenue, and same-store sales that came in above Wall Street expectations.

 Earnings reports keep coming.
-American Airlines, CME Group, Domino's Pizza, and UPS are among the names reporting ahead of the opening bell while Intel, Microsoft, Starbucks, and US Steel are set to release their quarterly results after markets close.
+American Airlines, CME Group, Domino's Pizza, and UPS are among the names reporting ahead of the opening bell, while Amazon, Intel, Microsoft, Starbucks, and US Steel are set to release their quarterly results after markets close.